We Are Not Accepting Grant Applications At This Time

 GRANT PROGRAM INFORMATION

 The Philip E. and Carole R. Ratcliffe Foundation is currently accepting new grant applications.
 The application deadline is January 31, 2022.

 What We Typically Fund

-The Philip E. and Carole R. Ratcliffe Foundation provides grant funds to not-for-profit institutions to foster entrepreneurship, job creation, and economic growth.
+The Philip E. and Carole R. Ratcliffe Foundation provides grant funds to US based not-for-profit institutions to foster entrepreneurship, job creation, and economic growth.
 Programs include industries ranging from the arts & aquaculture to the skilled trades.
 Many of the institutions provide training and seed funds to support innovation and new venture creation.

 What We Do Not Fund

 The Philip E. and Carole R. Ratcliffe Foundation does not provide grant funding to individuals, For-profit businesses, political organization, K-12 education systems, and programs that do not align with our mission.
 We also do not fund any organization outside the United States.

 We only award grants to 501(c)3 nonprofit organizations in the US.

 Our priorities include working with community colleges, universities, and other organizations that support entrepreneurship, innovation and job creation.
 Within these programs there is an emphasis on cultivating entrepreneurship and growing small businesses in a variety of industries including: